-The study will concentrate on project evaluation under the indicators of formative and summative project evaluation as the independent variable.
-The study will also focus on organisational learning as the dependent variable under the indicators of road sector knowledge creation, integration and utilization.
-The study will consider organizational culture under the indicators of clan and hierarchy cultures as moderating variable.
+The study concentrated on project evaluation under the indicators of formative and summative project evaluation as the independent variable.
+The study also focused on organizational learning as the dependent variable under the indicators of road sector knowledge creation, integration and utilization.
+The study considered organizational culture under the indicators of clan and hierarchy cultures as moderating variable.